acornett/jpgAgent/README.md

     @JOB_STEP_TIMEOUT If the step takes longer than specified to complete, the step will abort leaving the rest of the job to finish normally.

+    @DATABASE_LOGIN If specified, use this database login to connect instead of the connection info specified for jpgAdmin.
+Must be specified with @DATABASE_PASSWORD.

+    @DATABASE_PASSWORD If specified, use this database password to connect instead of the connection info specified for jpgAdmin.
+Must be specified with @DATABASE_LOGIN.